 To find an accountant, you may want to contact the St. Louis Volunteer Lawyers and Accountants for the Arts.
 Low-income artists seeking free help are only referred to volunteers between May and December (not during the busy tax preparation season).
-Artists who can afford to pay for professional services are given a list of accountants who are willing to accept fee-generating clients.
 Alternatively, you may want to get a suggestion from a friend, particularly an artist or a reference from another professional, such as an attorney.
 Ask about the quality of the accountant's work, responsiveness to questions and ability to complete a return in a timely manner.